dekvall/runelite-external-plugins/README.md

 Utils for wiseoldman.net

 ## Features
- - Automatically sends name changes of your friends to wom.
+ - Automatically sends name changes of you and your friends to [WOM](https://wiseoldman.net).

+## Future plans
+ - Create groups/competitions from clan chat members
+ - Create groups/competitions from friends
+ - Feel free to suggest more..